|Software apps and online services:|

 The robot is currently having articulators and cameras attached, as well as having it's frame updated to the latest design, ready for the regional competition activities taking place from Sat Apr 29 to Thu May 4 2017.

-For practising, the team also had to put together PVC props which the robot must manipulate as part of the competition production demonstration tasks.
+For practicing, the team also had to put together PVC props which the robot must manipulate as part of the competition production demonstration tasks.

 If the team wins the regional competition, and goes on to the international finals (Jun 23-25 in California), they have pledged to open source the robot frame models and code for other teams to use - a rising tide lifts all ships!